microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/boards.md

     ![](images/itandarea.png)

+Area paths allow you to group work items by team, product, or feature area.
+Iteration paths allow you to group work into sprints, milestones, or other event-specific or time-related period.
+Both these fields allow you to define a hierarchy of paths.

+You define area and iteration paths for a project.
+Teams can then choose which paths are used to support their backlog and other Agile tools.
+To understand how Agile tools use area and iteration paths, see <a href="https://learn.microsoft.com/en-us/azure/devops/organizations/settings/about-teams-and-settings?view=azure-devops"><u> Agile tools that rely on areas and iterations</u></a>.

 1. Select the **Iterations** tab and click **Select Iterations**.
 This team will use the same iteration schedule that's already in place for the other teams, although you can take a different route if that's better for your organization.

     ![](images/selectit.png)